fabrix-app/docs/en/guides/framework/getting-started.md

 ![.Project structure](/assets/img/tutoYofabrix5.png)

 ### API
-As said earlier, Fabrix is a MVC framework.
+As said earlier, Fabrix is a framework but it can also be an MVC framework.
 MVC stands for Model-View-Controller.
 This is a software design pattern is used to separate an application's concerns:

 - Model : The Model represents an object or Javascript POJO (Plain Old JavaScript Object) carrying data.
 It can also have logic to update controller if its data changes.
 - View : The View represents the visualization of the data that model contains.